New Indie Novel

 Detective Rachel Storme and her team are put on the case and she soon finds herself delving into the underbelly of politics in search of the killer.
 The clues point to a litany of suspects, including the mayor.
 As usual, Detective Storme is determined to solve this case—a case so chock-full of dark and sinister twists and turns, it has her questioning her own competence.

 Standing over him, I watch his hairy chest rise and fall, wondering what time he got home last night.
-My gaze shifts to his blue, Gas Company coveralls strewn over the upended coffee table.
+My gaze shifts to his blue gas company coveralls strewn over the upended coffee table.
 I pick them up and glance at the name embroidered over the pocket—Vincent Rossi.
-When I drape them on the arm of the sofa, his keys fall onto the hardwood floor, causing him to stir.
+When I drape them on the arm of the sofa, his keys fall to the hardwood floor, causing him to stir.
 Squinting, he peers up at me.
 “Morning.”

 A knowing smile lights up my face while the sight of us entangled in the throes of passion on the coffee table last night floods my mind.
 “Good morning.”
 He sits up and neatly folds the gingham blanket that was covering him.
 I avert my gaze, not wanting to see his muscular legs.
 I feel him willing me to look into his big brown eyes that are screaming let’s pick up where we left off, but I focus on his unruly brown hair instead